 One of the perks of summer (and tonsil removal) is ice cream.
 Cold, sweet and ideally with a flake in it, there’s nothing better on a hot day.
 Hence, you’ll be wanting to make your way to these Tokyo ice cream shops.

 Tokyo, as it does with many things, takes ice cream to the next level.
 While of course you can get your usual 99 with a flake at Maccy D’s, or a soft serve from Family Mart, none of this spark that childhood excitement of a towering cone of brightly colored joy.
 Now, depending on what pulls your strings, this excitement can come in different forms.
 It could be from 8 levels of rainbow, precariously balanced and almost impossible to successfully eat, or it could be a flavor so intense you need to sit down.
-How about experimenting with flavors you never even knew existed—dig into a scoop of eel ice cream, or maybe have a try of lick of tulip gelato.
-It’s not all about the ice cream these days though, how about a cone made of a freshly baked croissant for all your brunch-snack needs?
-Whatever you fancy, find it all and more at these Tokyo ice cream shops.
+How about experimenting with flavors you never even knew existed—dig into a scoop of oyster ice cream, or maybe have a lick of tulip gelato.
+It’s not all about the ice cream these days though, how about a cone made of a freshly-baked croissant for all your brunch-snack needs?
+Whatever you fancy, find it all and more at these top Tokyo ice cream shops.

 Daily Chico: 8-Flavor Ice Cream Tower

 Sometimes you just want ice cream, and sometimes you want a lot of it.
 Rather than sitting at home with a bucket of Ben and Jerry’s, why not head out to Nakano and try 8 flavors at once—from Ramune soda to chocolate to matcha!
 This small basement ice cream store has gained a cult following with its towering selection of 8 scoops—all for the rock-bottom price of 480 yen.